 Modernize recommends comparing three to four quotes for your air conditioning project.
 Be transparent about this as you meet contractors.
 Many businesses are willing to lower their bid or match competitor pricing.
 To ensure this is a fair process, provide each contractor with the same project details and thoroughly read each estimate to make sure you are making proper comparisons.

 Vetting your contractors will ensure you find the most reliable air conditioning contractor for your project.
 Check their licensure and make sure they are accredited through the Better Business Bureau.

 You may find a lower price with a less experienced contractor, but if something feels off about a contractor or business — go with your gut and be aware of scams.
 If a bid is too good to be true, it probably is.

 To help homeowners easily vet and find a trusted air conditioning contractors, Modernize has created a free contractor checklist.

 Discuss Your Budget with Your Contractors

 Simply asking your preferred contractor to lower their estimate is a difficult request.
 Instead, seek their professional advice on how to keep the cost in line with your budget.
+You may want to ask if there are more affordable air conditioner brands that are still of higher quality.
 This creates an open conversation and shows you value their expertise.
 Tell them you appreciate any money-saving recommendations they can share.